ABSTUDY Fares Allowance information for boarding schools and hostels

 - if they’re from a remote community and going away to board for the first time

 Students, family and community members can get help to travel for an orientation.
 There’s no limit on how often they can access ABSTUDY Fares Allowance to travel to an orientation.

 Special purpose visit travel

-Students, family or community members may be eligible for up to 3 return trips between their home and place of study.
+Students, family or community members may get up to 3 return trips between their home and place of study.
 They can get help to attend school activities like award ceremonies, sporting events or a graduation.
-They can also get help for travel when both the following apply:
+They can also get help for travel when both of the following apply:

 - a student is at risk of suspension or expulsion